uboslinux/ubos-docs/source/about.rst

 for most things that "the cloud" can be used for, such as a file server, to share calendars or photos, or post status updates to your friends.

-But unlike "the cloud", your personal server is your's: you decide which data to store there and which not, which apps you run, or under which conditions you let others use it.
+But unlike "the cloud", your personal server is yours: you decide which data to store there and which not, which apps you run, or under which conditions you let others use it.
 Privacy is there by default: none of your data ever leaves, or is accessed by anybody unless you let them.

-Personal server are also great to connect Internet-of-Things devices.
+A personal server is also great to connect Internet-of-Things devices to.

 UBOS Features:
 --------------